Ph.D. in Aero/Astro

 - EE 364a: Convex Optimization

-A thirty-minute research presentation has been added to the quals, consisting of a twenty-minute presentation and ten minutes of questions and answers.
-The student and the advisor will be responsible for convening the committee for this presentation, which will include at least three faculty members, including the advisor.
-We will sometimes also reach out to other departments for additional examiners.
+The Qualifying Exam includes a thirty-minute research presentation consisting of a twenty-minute presentation and ten minutes of questions and answers.
+The research presentation committee will be selected from your major exam area, and will include at least three Aero/Astro faculty members, counting the advisor.
+We will sometimes also reach out to other Stanford departments for additional examiners.
 The content of the presentation should be based on AA290, focus on what the student has done, and show an understanding of the research process.

 Following the Qualifying Examination, the results will be discussed by the department faculty in a closed meeting.
 In addition to performance on the examination, the student's research potential and academic performance are considered.
 FINAL DECISIONS WILL BE RELAYED TO THE STUDENT BY THE ADVISOR.
 The actual decision on the qualification of each student for the Ph.D. program is based on the student's: